lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 Feedback and Hints in Common Problems
 ======================================

-You can now add feedback, hints, or both to the following problem types.
+Course teams can now add feedback, hints, or both to the following problem types.

 * Checkbox
 * Dropdown